MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/enable-duplicate-detection-and-retrieve-duplicates.md

 ### Clean up

-Display an option to delete the records created in the [Setup](#setup).
+Display an option to delete the rows created in the [Setup](#setup).
 The deletion is optional in case you want to examine the entities and data created by the sample.
-You can manually delete the records to achieve the same result.
+You can manually delete the rows to achieve the same result.